Projeto-Pindorama/heirloom-ng/README.md

 lines of arbitrary length without the slow-down caused by ``getc()``.

 2. A modified version of Caldera's 'UNIX(R) Regular Expression Library' in the libuxre directory.
 This is used for (mostly) POSIX.2-compatible regular expression matching.
 It provides a syntax without too much extension fuss, and good performance, since it includes both a DFA and a NFA style matcher and uses either of them depending on the expression and the need for subexpression locations.

 3. The widechar portability library in the libwchar directory.
 This is only used for system environments that do not provide appropriate wide character functionality in their own libc.
 It currently just does simple copying between bytes and wide characters and thus does not handle anything than plain ASCII well.
 If other wide character functions than those currently present are used in new code, it will be necessary to add those function to libwchar as well.

-I make no premises about keeping the interfaces of these libraries compatible in upcoming releases, so if you want to use them in other projects, just fork off your own version and don't rely on mine.

 To go on, you now only need to know about the sources in the directory of the utility you want to hack.
-This should make it not too difficult, even though I've generally stayed with good old Unix programming style (few comments, short variable names - but not too much to read either).
+This should make it not too difficult, even though Gunnar had generally stayed with good old Unix programming style (few comments, short variable names - but not too much to read either).

 ### Extending the Heirloom Toolchest